 Which one to play?

 It's a tough question.
 As you can see, PUBG and Fortnite have significant differences and each has particular strengths.
-PUBG has map variety, while Fortnite's single map can get quite boring after a while.
+PUBG has map variety, while Fortnite's single map can get quite boring after a while, though Epic is mitigating the issue through more frequent updates.
 On the flip side, Fortnite's weapons and tools are inventive and wacky, whereas PUBGs arsenal is too nuanced to be exciting.

 If you like the idea of a more arcadey shooter with a challenging but oh-so-satisfying base-building component, Fortnite is the obvious choice.
 But if you tend toward shooters that are slow and tense, like most military sims, PUBG is the way to go.
 The reality is that either game is worth your time and both can be enjoyed alongside the other.